From Flame to Fluorescent

 Trains run from 1:30-3:30 pm on the third and fifth Saturday of each month.

-Local groups and organizations are invited to sponsor a station or part of a station.
+Local groups and organizations are invited to sponsor a station.
 Interested parties can leave their contact information at the front desk to learn how to become involved.

 36th Illinois Infantry Regiment National Colors